 Remember, the enemy is rooted in feelings of powerlessness and weakness, therefore, he needs to control, to dominate, even to destroy others the moment there’s a perceived threat to his interests.
 Nevertheless, the enemy is still rooted in weakness.

 The only way such an enemy can overpower a loving person that knows how to self-defend is in the numbers, in the technology used, or in the surprise factor.
 If that is the case, it is better to suffer injustice, even martyrdom, rather than committing the injustice, and thus, becoming the enemy oneself.
-(Socrates said that).
+(Socrates).

 If the above has not happened yet and while there’s life, it is in one’s power to live a life full of love, joy and strength, and instead of fostering enemies, one fosters more friends.
 One builds families, relationships and communities that grow together stronger day after day.